liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 [TOC levels=1-4]

-Elasticsearch is the default search engine for @product-ver@.
+Elasticsearch is the default search engine for @sharepoint-ver@.
 The connection is managed through the *Liferay Connector to Elasticsearch [Version]*, and is configurable through System Settings or an OSGi configuration file named